These photos were mainly taken on one day in 1981. Ware looked a bit shabby in those days…..but what actually happened in the town that year?

 The Bull’s Head had an 18-30s club night with a Monsters theme; you could go roller skating in the Drill Hall for 20p or have beginner’s disco dancing lessons at Ware College.

-Ware got its first supermarket when Tesco opened its doors in February.
-You could buy an oven ready chicken for 37p, a litre of Spanish wine for £1.89 and Rice Crispies for 61½p.
+In Tesco you could buy an oven ready chicken for 37p, a litre of Spanish wine for £1.89 and Rice Crispies for 61½p.
 There was a rush when the first 60 customers got a free loaf.

 Wulfrath way was built and Victor Wodson, a local farmer, left land in his will to provide recreational facilities for the town.
 A merger between Fanshawe and Trinity Schools was being discussed and The Moonies were in town, going from pub to pub selling soft toys, much to the alarm of some townsfolk.

 Ware was being called the dirtiest town in Hertfordshire, due to its litter problem.
 Houses in Crib Street were derelict and there was concern over glue-sniffing in Amwell End.

 Miss Ware was named as 17 year old Angela Grethe of Trinity School.
 The carnival, with forty floats, ran through Kingsway, High Oak Road, Homefield Road, Queens Road, Cromwell Road, Musley lane, Bowling Road, Star Street, High Street, Baldock Street and Watton Road.
 Worzel Gummage was the special guest in what later became known as Ware’s ‘best ever’ carnival.
 Thousands of people flocked to the Buryfields for the fete.

 A fashion show at Becketts attracted local popstar and former Presdales girl, Kim Wilde.
 The theme was ‘new romantic futuristic’ and everyone danced the night away to Roxy Music, Kraftwork, The Human League and David Bowie.